Gregory P. Floyd, Ph.D., Director

 The Elizabeth Ann Seton Center for Women’s Studies was established in the spirit of St. Elizabeth Ann Seton, whose life of activism, spirituality and leadership serves as an inspiration to our community.
 The center is administered by the Women and Gender Studies Program, which also offers a minor in Women and Gender Studies.
 Through the program, the center is connected to a wide variety of university programs that are designed to foster a well-informed, rigorous conversation about gender issues and social justice.
 Consistent with the university’s commitment to preparing students for a life of servant leadership in a diverse, global environment, through the program, the center supports scholarship, professional training and internships.
 For more information, visit www.shu.edu/academics/artsci/womens-studies/index.cfm.

 G.K.
 Chesterton (1874-1936) was an English writer whose prolific output included philosophy, poetry, plays, journalism, lectures, literary criticism, biography, Christian apologetics and fiction.
 The G.K.
-Chesterton Institute for Faith and Culture at Seton Hall University promotes his thought and that of his intellectual circle.
+Chesterton Institute for Faith & Culture was founded in 1974 by Father Ian Boyd, CSB and as of 1999 is based at Seton Hall University.
+The Institute promotes his thought and that of his intellectual circle.
 More broadly, it explores the application of his ideas to the contemporary world.
 Chesterton was one of the most versatile writers of his day, with an ability to write accessibly on a range of serious matters, making him a beloved figure.
 His thought has particular importance for those who value the sacramental tradition, Catholic social teaching, and Christian spirituality.
 His works have been translated into many languages and because his writings are increasingly the subject of study by students and scholars, they continue to reach new generations of readers.

-The Institute’s work consists in organizing conferences and lecture series, research, writing and the publication of The Chesterton Review—a widely respected academic journal.
+The Institute’s work consists in organizing conferences and lecture series, research, writing and the publication of The Chesterton Review—also founded by Father Ian Boyd—is a widely respected academic journal.
 As interest in Chesterton grows, The Chesterton Review is growing too.
 In response to the revival of Chesterton around the world, The Chesterton Review now publishes special editions in Spanish, Italian, Portuguese and French.

-The G. K. Chesterton Institute for Faith and Culture at Seton Hall University is considered the world center for Chesterton’s studies.
+The G. K. Chesterton Institute for Faith & Culture at Seton Hall University is considered the world center for Chesterton’s studies.

 Dianne M. Traflet, J.D., S.T.D., Director